CallMeTrebor/BVim/README.md

     cd BVim
     ```

-3. Open the solution file `BVim.sln` in Visual Studio.
+3. Open the solution file `ADTP.sln` in Visual Studio.

 4. Build the solution.